Holiday craziness is on the way!!

 As a kid, I was mortified to wear them to school.

 Now they are a “thing.”
 And the uglier, the better!

 So what better way to kick off my contest than by wearing the ugliest holiday sweater I own.
 Sorry, no pictures…

 What I love about the ugly sweater activity

 - It’s creative!!
 In upper elementary and middle school getting out the markers and colored pencils has become somewhat of a novelty.
 Kids spend so much time on computers (especially now) that the idea of designing and sketching turns them into giddy little kids!

 - It’s academic!
 Remember holiday parties in school when you were a kid??
 Movies and candy!!
 Now, there is so much emphasis placed on academic rigor, holiday parties are a thing of the past.
-This ugly sweater project is a great way to have some holiday fun while keeping it academic!
+This ugly sweater activity is a great way to have some holiday fun while keeping it academic!
 Plus, as the projects near completion, it’s fun to see what topics were most memorable to students during the first semester!